Dear Picture House friends,

 Can I join the Picture House Membership scheme now?

-We would love you to, but have decided today (Monday 23 March) that for the safety of our staff we are closing the cinema office with effect from Tuesday 24 March, so please wait to do this when we re-open, as we will not be able to process your application in the meantime and the cinema building is closed.
+We would love you to, but as all cinema staff are now on furlough, please wait to do this when we re-open, as we will not be able to process your application in the meantime and the cinema building is closed.

 Details are on Membership web page